 The Skamania County transit (Gorge West End Transit or WET) bus will begin an exciting new seven day a week service on May 1 through October 15.
 The regular transit bus runs five days a week, two runs a day, with three on Friday.
 The seasonal expansion will add four runs a day on Saturday and Sunday.

-The bus schedules include stops at Stevenson, Carson, North Bonneville, Fisher’s Landing in Vancouver on 164th Ave, and then return to Columbia River Gorge trailheads and resorts.
-The additional stops include Salmon Creek Park and Ride/Cape Horn Trail, Beacon Rock, Bonneville Hot Springs, Bonneville Dam, Pacific Crest Trail, Skamania Lodge, Dog Mountain and the Trapper Creek Wilderness area.
+The bus schedules include stops at Stevenson, Carson, North Bonneville, Fisher's Landing in Vancouver on 164th Avenue, and then return to Columbia River Gorge trailheads and resorts.
+The additional stops include:

 The public transportation grant is intended to relieve congestion at trailheads and shuttle guests from hotels and motels, festivals and fair visitors from resorts to trailheads, and locals from town to town.
 The bus is ADA accessible and has bike racks.